absent42/NDRC/README.md

 against DRC's own drf+drb pipeline.
 Uto's DRC is the reference
 implementation: https://github.com/Utodev/DRC

+NDRC was made to streamline the toolchain of [NextDAAD](https://github.com/absent42/NextDAAD), however the compiler is compliant with all DAAD targets and can be used as a substitute for DRC.

 ## Quick start

 The latest release can be downloaded from the [releases page](https://github.com/absent42/NDRC/releases).